AuthMe/AuthMeReloaded/docs/config.md

             password: ''
 ```

 To change settings on a running server, save your changes to config.yml and use
 `/authme reload`.

 ---

-This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Sat Oct 28 10:39:36 CEST 2017
+This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Tue Oct 31 15:56:59 CET 2017